UPHL-BioNGS/Cecret/README.md

 ## Usage

-This workflkow does not run without input files, and there are multiple ways to specify which input files should be used
+This workflow does not run without input files, and there are multiple ways to specify which input files should be used

 - using files in [directories](https://github.com/UPHL-BioNGS/Cecret#getting-files-from-directories)
 - using files specified in a [sample sheet](https://github.com/UPHL-BioNGS/Cecret#using-a-sample-sheet)